WSF-Team/WSF/README.md

 3. Open settings and go to General > VPN & Device Management > Certificate you selected

-4. Click on Trust at the top then click on allow, after this your device might need to be restarted
+4. Click on Trust at the top then click on allow.
+After this, your device might need to be restarted

 5. If your device was restarted, swipe up and click on install profile